ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 In the added lines:

 * We started the tasks part with the keyword `tasks:`.
 * A task is named and the module for the task is referenced.
-Here it uses the `yum` module.
+Here it uses the `dnf` module.
 * Parameters for the module are added:
   * `name:` to identify the package name
   * `state:` to define the wanted state of the package